taewanme/dockerfiles/ubuntu/1404/readme.md

 # Dockerfile (Ubuntu 14.04) for Testing

--This project maintains dockerfile developed by Taewan.kim
+- This project maintains dockerfile developed by Taewan.kim

 ## Docker Image
 - This dockerfile is based ubuntu 14.04 for Simple network test